 This is a councillor who is eligible for membership of the LGPS in accordance with the scheme of allowances published by a Welsh county council or county borough council.

-If you are a councillor or elected mayor in England who was a member of the LGPS on the 31 March 2014 you can continue to pay pension contributions and build up pension benefits in the LGPS until the end of your current term of office (or age 75 if earlier).
+If you were a councillor or elected mayor in England who was a member of the LGPS on the 31 March 2014 you could only have continued to pay pension contributions and build up pension benefits in the LGPS until the end of the term of office you were in on 31 March 2014 (or age 75 if earlier).

 Enhanced protection